 The Dog Training Cliff Notes

-On the other hand, force free positive reinforcement dog trainers empathetically teach clients to build a lasting, loving bond and relationship with their pets, based off of mutual trust, understanding and communication that employs scientifically proven techniques to engage the dog and have them perform behaviors on their own volition, operantly, because the pets love to learn and want to please their pet parents.
-Positive reinforcement behavior modification changes the underlying emotional state of the dog, thereby changing the behavior and providing long lasting change and building a wonderful relationship in the process.
-This reduces the negative effects of fear and punishment and the abundance of other maladapted behaviors that manifest as a result of fear, punishment and abuse.
-Recalcitrant television personalities, ignorant dog rescue organizations and veterinarians stuck in the 1930’s era, provide agita and harmful information to humans and pets everywhere.
-The Humane Society of Greater Miami’s recommendations for dog training and behavior are severely outdated, regressive and destructive to both owners and pets and were popular in the 1930’s when Herbert Hoover and Franklin Roosevelt were in office.
+On the other hand, force-free positive reinforcement dog trainers empathetically teach clients to build a lasting, loving bond and relationship with their pets, based off of mutual trust, understanding, and communication that employs scientifically proven techniques to engage the dog and have them perform behaviors on their own volition, operantly, because the pets love to learn and want to please their pet parents.
+Positive reinforcement behavior modification changes the underlying emotional state of the dog, thereby changing the behavior and providing long-lasting change and building a wonderful relationship in the process.
+This reduces the negative effects of fear and punishment and the abundance of other maladapted behaviors that manifest as a result of fear, punishment, and abuse.
+Recalcitrant television personalities, ignorant dog rescue organizations and veterinarians stuck in the 1930’s era provide agita and harmful information to humans and pets everywhere.
+The Humane Society of Greater Miami’s recommendations for dog training and behavior is severely outdated, regressive and destructive to both owners and pets and were popular in the 1930s when Herbert Hoover and Franklin Roosevelt were in office.
 Explicit in that point is their perfunctory understanding of dog training and ethology.
-They are stuck in the 1930’s when the average life expectancy was 59 and common reasons for death were rickets, scarlet fever, dust pneumonia (from the Woody Guthrie song “Dust Pneumonia Blues”) and jaundice.
+They are stuck in the 1930s when the average life expectancy was 59 and common reasons for death were rickets, scarlet fever, dust pneumonia (from the Woody Guthrie song “Dust Pneumonia Blues”) and jaundice.
 How does the Humane Society of Greater Miami resolve the paradox of their mission statement:

 “Our philosophy is to engage the young and teach them about being kind to animals, being a responsible pet owner”, and as they go on to state, “The organization works diligently at creating a more kind, just and loving community for the pets and people of Miami-Dade County.
 We offer programs and services to educate, inform and inspire people to take responsible care of their pets and treat animals with the kindness they deserve.”

-Huh, are you kidding me!?
+Huh, are you kidding?
 An organization’s actions speak much louder than the meaningless printed words on a webpage.